Teen Eating Disorder Treatment

 • Disappearance of food, numerous empty wrappers or food containers in the garbage, or hidden stashes of junk food

-• Obsession with calories, fat grams, and nutrition
+• Obsession with calories, grams of fat, and nutrition

 • Pretending to eat or lying about eating